by Kathy Clarkson, Anton Mei Brandt, and Daniel George

 [KC]: Kodai grits his teeth a lot, and we set the tone for the military engagements that we can expect moving forward; grossly overblown.
 Even before Gatlantis reveals their secret superweapon, their number far outweighs the combined strength of Earth and Garmillas.

 [AMB]: The giant battleship emerges from a cross eerily similar to the one seen in Ark of the Stars.
 Ancient Akerian WMD?
-The show does make sure to point out how the floating continent was a place for Akerius research.
-The cross seems to be symbolic of God’s (Akerius) judgement on us humans, but why are we being judged?
-We’ll see.
+The show does make sure to point out how the floating continent was a place for Akerius research… Whatever the case, the cross seems to be symbolic of God’s (Akerius) judgement on us humans, but why are we being judged?

 [KC]: Hmm, more Ark references.
 I know there has been some criticism among fans regarding the over-the-top battle sequences, but in my opinion they serve multiple purposes that play out across the series and are necessary to the plot.
 Also, this is space opera; just go with it.